DSIN-INSA-Strasbourg/Hermes/README.md

 [Change Data Capture (CDC)](https://medium.com/event-driven-utopia/a-gentle-introduction-to-event-driven-change-data-capture-683297625f9b) tool from any source(s) to any target.

 > [!CAUTION]
-> :warning: **This project is still under developpement and is not ready for production use yet** :warning:
+> :warning: **The code is considered stable enough to be evaluated but needs more testing to ensure its stability** :warning:

 ## Features